Hey, it’s Drinkit!

 • Small farmers do not have their own processing stations.
 Once a year, after harvest, they sell their coffee cherries to the nearest processing station.
 These stations exist in every region and process coffee from farmers within a 30-50 km radius.
 After cherries from different farmers arrive at the stations, they are mixed, making it impossible to trace the exact origin back to a specific farmer.

-Interesting facts about coffee in Indonesia:
+Interesting facts about coffee in Kenya:

 How to describe coffee flavor: